 I’m sure I’ve missed some hugely important piece of software in this list, but here’s everything I could think of that I use on a nearly daily basis.

 I try to hang out in the terminal as much as possible.
 It’s the primary place where I traverse the filesystem, edit text, use Git, log in to remote servers, etc. To help keep all of this in order, I use the excellent iTerm2.
 I’m sure the built-in terminal app would be fine for most of what I do, but iTerm is always recommended for new Mac users.
-After three years, nothing else has managed to lure me away.
+After four years, nothing else has managed to lure me away.

 Yep, I use Vim.
 There are a lot of fancy GUI editors these days, but the punishing intricacy of Vim has me firmly in its grasp.
 Nothing else I’ve used gives me the ability to “edit at the speed of thought,” so to speak.